toherrmann/ponyproject/README.md

 Pony Project
 ===================
-Pony project is a Java project, which supports generation e-invoice XML implementing [ZUGFeRD](https://www.ferd-net.de/) specification.
+Pony project is a Java project, which supports generation E-invoice/ Facture-X XML satisfying [ZUGFeRD](https://www.ferd-net.de/) specification.
-It provides JAXB binding classes generated with ZUGFeRD XSDs version 2.3.2. - currently only for so called "EN-16931" standard.
+It provides JAXB binding classes generated with ZUGFeRD XSDs version 2.3.2. - currently only for so called "EN-16931" standard, which should be enough for most cases in Germany.

 ___Hint___: The name ´Pony’ was chosen in reference to the [Mustang](https://github.com/ZUGFeRD/mustangproject) project, which does more complex things on other ways.